vinaykumar2n/Bus-Reservation-System-Portal/README.md

 * Spring Data JPA
 * Hibernate
 * MySQL
-* Swagger

 ## Modules

 * Login, Logout Module
+* Admin Module
 * User Module
+* Route Module
+* Bus Module
+* Reservation Module
-* Admin Module
+* Feedback Module

 ## Features

-* User and Admin authentication & validation with session uuid having.
+* User and Admin authentication & validation with session uuid.
 * Admin Features:
-    * Administrator Role of the entire application *------------------------------------need updation
+    * Administrator Role of the entire application
-    * -------------------------------------------------need updation.
+    * Only registered admins with valid session token can add/update/delete route and bus from main database
+    * Admin can access the details of different users and reservations.
 * User Features:
-    * A user can register himself or herself on the platform.
-    * He/She can check the bus route and  bus availablity.
-    * If bus is available, can reserve seat too.
-    * After booking a bus, he will get bus details for start his/her journey.
+    * Registering themselves with application, and logging in to get the valid session token
+    * Viewing list of available buses and booking a reservation
+    * Only logged in user can access his reservations, profile updation and other features.

 ## Contributors